Research

 Soft materials and systems

 Soft materials, which can be easily deformed when exposed to external stimuli, have attracted considerable attention in various applications such as stretchable and biointegrated electronics, advanced energy harvesting and storage, soft robotics and machines, sensory skins, and drug delivery.
 Our goal is to design and fabricate soft materials and systems that can be used for various applications.
+In particular, we are working on liquid crystal elastomers, including the molecular-material-structure correlations, local programming, and stiffness heterogeneity, as well their applications in soft robotics and others.

 Soft materials, which can be easily deformed when exposed to external stimuli, have attracted considerable attention in various applications such as stretchable and biointegrated electronics, advanced energy harvesting and storage, soft robotics and machines, sensory skins, and drug delivery.
 Our goal is to design and fabricate soft materials and systems that can be used for various applications.
+In particular, we are working on liquid crystal elastomers, including the molecular-material-structure correlations, local programming, and stiffness heterogeneity, as well their applications in soft robotics and others.